We are now soliciting proposals for 2023 USk Reportage Grant.

 As you work on your visual reportage we ask that you document your project in photos, videos, and other media as much as you can.
 These could include photos of you sketching on location, photos of your subject and the setting, audio files of interviews with your subjects, time lapses, and so on.

-Winning proposals will receive a grant in the amount ranging from $300-500 USD in order to offset expenses related to the project before the work on the project.
-The authors will have until December 15, 2021 to complete the proposed project including the completion of at least 12 on-location sketches that tell the story in a reportage format.
+Winning proposals will receive a grant in the amount of $500 USD in order to offset expenses related to the project.
+The authors will have until December 15, 2023 to complete the proposed project including the completion of at least 12 on-location sketches that tell the story in a reportage format.